Dudes

 They're built with:

 You've seen it.
-When boys are allowed to be boys—really, authentically be the gloriously chaotic creatures they are—they create spaces where learning sneaks in through the side door.
+When dudes are allowed to be boys and men—really, authentically be the gloriously chaotic creatures they are—they create spaces where learning sneaks in through the side door.
 Where mastery happens while everyone's too busy cracking up to notice they're growing.

 It becomes about love, though they'd rather die than use that word.
 It becomes about laughter.
 It becomes about feeling so ridiculously alive that you forget to check your phone for three hours straight.

-That's the thing about boys being boys: they'll iterate themselves into excellence as long as it feels like play instead of work.
+That's the thing: they'll iterate themselves into excellence as long as it feels like play and work.

 After my tenth year teaching, I discovered something revolutionary that apparently every kid already knows: the container matters more than the content.

-So I built Spill the Water while thinking: what if the container could be the curriculum?
+So I built Spill the Water while thinking: what if that kind of container could be the curriculum itself?

-Here's the thing that keeps me up at night, staring at the ceiling fan: "boys being boys" isn't about gender.
+Here's the thing that keeps me up at night, staring at the ceiling fan: being a dude isn't about gender.
 It's a flavor of being that belongs to every human soul.

 It's: